donovan-h-parks/ExpressBetaDiversity/README.md

 Example input files are avaliable in the unit-tests directory.

-Converting from UniFrac file format:
+Converting from QIIME/UniFrac/biom file formats:
 -------------------------------------------------------------------------------

-The script convertUniFracToEBD.py in the scripts directory can be used to convert sample data formatted for the UniFrac or Fast UniFrac web services into the format expected by EBD.
+The script convertToEBD.py in the scripts directory can be used to convert sparse or dense biom-format OTU tables into the format required by EBD.
+The biom-format is used by many popular services including the UniFrac web services and QIIME.
+EBD uses a different input file format in order to efficently handle data sets consisting of thousands of samples.
 The script can be run as follows:

-  ./convertUniFracToEBD.py <input UniFrac file> <ouput EBD file>
+  ./convertUniFracToEBD.py <input biom file> <ouput EBD file>

 Dissimilarity output file format: